mncoppola/ChronoPlotter/README.md

 ![Line chart + SD](https://github.com/mncoppola/ChronoPlotter/blob/main/images/line.png?raw=true)

 By default, ChronoPlotter includes ES (Extreme Spread), SD (standard deviation), and the series-to-series difference in velocity for each series in the graph.
-You can remove these from the graph by unchecking the `Show ES + SD above shot strings` and `Show velocity deltas below shot strings` options.
+The average (mean) velocity for each series can also be included but is unchecked by default.
+You can add, remove, or change the location of these details in the graph under the `Graph options` section.

 Close the preview window, making sure not to close ChronoPlotter itself.
 Finally, click `Save graph as image` to save your graph as a .PNG, .SVG, or .PDF file.